French Riviera & Provence Itinerary for 10 Days

 If you’re visiting Provence during Lavender season you absolutely need to check out Valensole area.
 Valensole is home to many gorgeous lavender farms that are a must-see when in full bloom.

 After you’re lavender-out stop by Moustiers-Sainte-Marie, one of the most beautiful villages in France.
 A center of pottery, Moustiers is also famous for the waterfall running through the center of town.
 There’s also a golden star hanging above the town suspended from two cliffs.
-The original put there in the 10th by knight Bozon de Blacas, and has been replaced a few times.
+The original was put there in the 10th by knight Bozon de Blacas, and has been replaced a few times.

 Finish the day by kayaking on Verdon Gorge.
 Head back to Aix-en-Provence for the night.